Macro Friendly Teriyaki Salmon Bowls (with cauliflower rice)

 - Filled with fresh veggies, tender salmon, and homemade teriyaki sauce.

-- High protein, lower carb, and a great way to add fiber to your day!
+- A great way to add fiber to your day.

 - Gluten and dairy-free.